-For the Earnings Follow-up question on the Career Report, you may choose to have the class look up two careers of their choice.
+For the Earning Follow-up question on the Career Report, you may choose to have the class look up two careers of their choice.
 Rather than using related careers, students will use two careers of varying wages as benchmarks.
-One of the careers should be one the students consider to have low wages, while the second career should be one they consider to have high wages.
-Students should enter these values in for all three Career Reports.
-(Career reports are used in Lessons 3-5.)
+One of the careers should have a low wage, while the second career should have a high wage.
+Students should enter these values for all three Career Reports.
+(Career reports are used in lessons 2-5.)